nolan-middleton/CPT_S-Group-Project-Fall-2025/README.md

-# Dataset
+# Datasets

 **Name:** Macular degeneration and dermal fibroblast response to sublethal oxidative stress.

-**GEO accession number:** GDS963
+- **GEO accession number:** GDS963

-**Size:** 36×12625
+- **Size:** 36×12625

+**Name:** Myelodysplastic syndrome: CD34+ hematopoietic stem cells.
+- **GEO accession number:** GDS3795
+- **Size:** 200×54675

+**Name:** Pediatric acute leukemia patients with early relapse: white blood cells.
+- **GEO accession number:** GDS4206
+- **Size:** 197×54675

 # Approaches

-The primary challenges posed by this dataset (and many biological datasets) are the low number of data points and the high dimensionality.
+The primary challenges posed by these datasets (and many biological datasets) are the low number of data points and the high dimensionality.
 One way we could “pitch” this project would be to try a wide variety of methods to combat these challenges and see which ones work the best.
 We could treat it as sort of “a survey of strategies used to boost performance on biological datasets” or something similar.
 I think we should try the following algorithms and see which strategy helps the performance of each one:

 - Decision Tree (DT)
 - Random Forest (RF)